HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 <span class="keywd">public</span> <span class="keywd">static</span> <span class="keywd">void</span> Continuation([<span class="type">FromResult</span>] <span class="keywd">bool</span> result) { <span class="comm">/* ... */</span> }</code></pre>

 After introducing all the methods, let's create background jobs for them.
-Please note in this case they are created non atomically, since they are not a part of a batch.
+Please note that we create jobs non-atomically since they are not part of a batch.
 We pass `default` keywords as arguments for continuations, and actual values will be used at run-time.

 <pre><code><span class="keywd">var</span> id = <span class="type">BackgroundJob</span>.Enqueue(() => Try());